-Since in the Vortex, both the OSD, and the Flight Controller need to know the channel mappings, a 'Tx Setup Wizard' is included to greatly simplify the process.
+Since in the Vortex, both the OSD, and the Flight Controller need to know the channel mappings, a Tx Setup Wizard is included to greatly simplify the process.

-This wizard also configures various flight controller parameters which would normally require a personal computer, with a USB connection to the quad copter.
+This Wizard also configures various flight controller parameters which would normally require a personal computer, with a USB connection to the quadcopter.

-NOTE: The wizard should allow a brand-new, unconfigured Vortex, to be removed from its shipping box at a race event, and prepared for flight in less than a minute, with no tools, or USB hookups required.
+NOTE: The wizard should allow a brand-new, unconfigured Vortex, to be prepared for flight in less than a minute after the receiver and battery have been installed, with no tools, or USB hookups required.